Topics Map > Active Learning > Discussions

-- Have the team assign a scribe to summarize the main discussion points to the Google slide for their table, and add students' names to the document.
+- Options 1: Have the team assign a scribe to summarize the main discussion points to the Google slide for their table, and add students' names to the document.

 - Check periodically to see whether groups are still engaged and focused on the assigned topic.
 If off-topic, shorten the time limit.
 If on-topic but time has ended, consider extending the deadline.

 - End the activity.
-Ask one or two tables to present their slide to the room.
+Ask one or two tables to present their slide to the room or share their results in Top Hat.
 Ask the rest of the class if they had results that were not represented by the reporting groups.

-- Review the outcomes of the activity in Google Slides.
+- Review the outcomes of the activity in Google Slides or Top Hat.